Peer Training & Continuing Education Program

 Please note: we can only accept a small amount of participants per training, and we receive a large volume of applications.

-Resources for PSST Graduates
+Resources for Training Graduates

 Upcoming Trainings

-You may also be interested in learning about Volunteering with NAMI Multnomah!
+You may also be interested in learning about volunteering with NAMI Multnomah!